What is the meaning of the Feast of Trumpets?

 What Trumpets are Associated with

-Trumpets are also associated with the day of the Lord.
+1) Trumpets are associated with the day of the Lord.

 Joe 2:1 Blow the trumpet in Zion, And sound an alarm in My holy mountain!
 Let all the inhabitants of the land tremble; For the day of the LORD is coming, For it is at hand: